-Over here at Superdraft, we’re about to put heavier focus on modular construction projects through 3D Printing and other technologies.
+Over here at Superdraft, we’re about to put a heavier focus on modular construction projects through 3D design and other technologies.

 Modular construction is a relatively new way to build structures, and like a lot of new things, you’ll hear mixed opinions about it.
 What people don’t like about it varies.
 It ranges from the limited customisation you can do on a module, the space you need to transport portions of your facility, or the potential difficulty in getting a loan for a modular home.

 While modular construction has its flaws, there’s a reason it’s growing in popularity; modular construction has a handful of advantages.
 We’re going to talk about five of them.

 Modular construction allows you to build modules in a factory and do site and foundation work at the same time.
 Getting work done concurrently can reduce project time by up to half of what you would be spending with traditional construction.

 Also, most of the construction process is done inside a factory, which can hugely lessen delays due to bad weather, theft, or vandalism.
 Tighter construction can allow faster occupancy, which allows for a faster return on investment.

 Less Project Cost